Your Top 7 Questions About Applicant Tracking Systems, Answered

 4. How Do I Get My Resume to Pass an ATS?

 There are several ways to optimize your resume for ATS.
 Among the top strategies is tailoring your resume using the right keywords.
-As mentioned above, hiring managers will search candidate databases using keywords to find relevant candidates.
+As mentioned above, hiring managers will search candidate databases using keywords to find relevant candidates in the job market.
 You want to anticipate the keywords the hiring manager will search for and include them on your resume.
 Matching the keywords in your resume with those in the job posting itself will give you the best chance of getting your resume to surface in the hiring manager’s search.

 5. How Should I Format My Resume for the ATS?